jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/module1/lab2.rst

 Perform the following steps to complete this task:

 #.
 Open the Postman tool by clicking the |postman-icon| icon of the desktop of
-   your Linux Jumphost.  **The initial window may take a few moments to appear.**
+   your Windows Jumphost.  **The initial window may take a few moments to appear.**

    ..
 NOTE:: The Postman client receives very frequent updates.
 If you are
       prompted to update the client please click the :guilabel:`Remind me later`